pau1ie/CuriousDBA/content/post/missingfile.md

 This is a post which was sitting in my drafts since the start of last year, but it still seems useful to me.

-It's been a while since I have had one of these.
-It all depends on context - what do you want to do with it?
+It's been a while since I have had a file that was deleted.
+What course to take depends on context - what do you want to achieve?

-In this case I wanted to remove it, so I offlined all the files in the tablespace and deleted it.
+In this case I wanted to remove the tablespace.
+I offlined all the files in the tablespace and deleted it.
 It is pretty easy really.

-The other thing I could have done is recovered the datafiles from the redo logs, I should try that another time.
+The other thing I could have done is recovered the datafiles from the redo logs.
+Maybe I should try that another time.

 I wanted to apply the critical patch, so I try to shut down the database prior to altering the oracle home.